 Community Bulletin Board

 PhillyCAM operates an electronic Community Bulletin Board, which is shown on the channels when no other video programming is scheduled.
-Organizational Member Events are listed as space allows, and are generally shown for one week, prior to the posted event.
+Organizational Member Events are listed as space allows and are generally shown for one week to a month, prior to the posted event.
 PhillyCAM gives priority to Philadelphia - related notices, but there is no guarantee that every notice submitted will be shown.
 Notices sponsored by political campaigns or candidates are not permitted.

-All other programming restrictions apply to the Community Bulletin Boardsuch as our non-commercial policy.
-Event announcements or organizational info can be submitted as a Powerpoint slide or 800 X 600 JPEG image.
+All other programming restrictions apply to the Community Bulletin Board such as our non-commercial policy.
+Event announcements or organizational info can be submitted as arranged with Community Engagement Director according to specs provided by Programming Director.

-The text needs to be large enough to read on TV & avoid using bright red.
+The text needs to be large enough to read on TV & avoid using the color red.
 Including a picture in the layout attracts attention.
-The jpeg must be titled with organization name and date of of event.
-A jpeg can be emailed to Programming@phillycam.org

 You can send a simple signed note stating that PhillyCAM has permission to cablecast your work and show it on our website.
 Please include a list of the photos and song titles and your contact info on the note.
 Music should be in mp3 format.
-Photos should be 800 x 600 jpeg format.
+Photos for slideshow can be 1280x720 jpeg format.

 If you want to include the title of the photo and your name over the air at the same time as the photograph appears, it should be included as title-safe text at the bottom and/or top of the image.

-You can deliver the images on a thumb drive or cd.
+You can deliver the images through your own transfer service (such as google drive) or on a thumb drive or through your user account in the PhillyCAM media lab.

 All PhillyCAM members are required to pass a certification process to use PhillyCAM equipment.
 Once certified, a member will need to submit a reservation request to reserve Media Lab time to edit their show or to use PhillyCAM's production equipment.